not-dispersion/local-ai-assistant/README.md

 ## Warning!!
-The program (including all the required libraries and llama3 7b model pulled with Ollama) is going to take more than 7 GB of a disc space!!
+The program (including all the required libraries, llama3 7b and nomic-embed-text models pulled with Ollama) is going to take more than 7 GB of a disc space!!
+Python 3.10+ is required to run the program.

 ## How to run the code:
 - Download, install and run the Ollama.
 Official website - https://ollama.com/